resthegreat/FileViewer/README.md

 # fileexplorer
-Non-GUI file explorer that allows you to navigate folders and open files with their default programs.
+Text-based file explorer that allows you to navigate folders and open files with their default programs.